 After Hours (On-Campus Students)

-If you live on campus and need to reach a crisis outreach counselor after 5 pm, call the BYUH Department of Public Safety at (808) 675-3911.
+If you live on campus and need to reach a crisis outreach counselor after 5 pm, call the BYUH Campus Safety & Security at (808) 675-3911.
 The on-call crisis outreach counselor will respond to after hour calls.

 After Hours (Off-Campus Students)